jychoi-hpc/gx/geometry_module/README.md

   * 1 - calculates quantities on the closest surface of VMEC's half grid to "desired_normalized_toroidal_flux"
   * 2 - calculates quantities on the closest surface of VMEC's full grid to "desired_normalized_toroidal_flux"

+### Choosing custom flux tube sizes

+If desired, one can choose the exact endpoints of the flux tube, or have the endpoints coincide with the zeros of gds21 or gbdrift0.
+The input parameters to control this feature are below:
+- flux_tube_cut:
+  * "none" - This is the default parameter corresponding to no cutting. npol will completely control the length
+  * "custom" - Choose the exact endpoints of the tube
+  * "gds21" (not currently functional) - Choose a particular zero of the gds21 array as the endpoints
+  * "gbdrift0" (not currently functional) - Choose a particular zero of the gbdrift0 array as the endpoints
+- custom_length: If "custom" is chosen for flux_tube_cut, the theta values for the flux tube will be [-custom_length , custom_length]
+- which_crossing (not currently functional): If either "gds21" or "gbdrift0" are chosen for flux_tube_cut, this integer value will specify which zero to use, since these functions will have numerous crossing.
+Choosing "1" will yield the first zero from the center, "2" will yield the second, and so on.

 ## Running the module

 Back in the main geometry module directory, give ./convert_VMEC_to_GX, with the only command line input being the VMEC equilibrium file, which must be in the *.nc format